CJepps/Milestone-One/README.md

 - to be easily able to contact the DJ with any request that I have.
 - to have an easy way to listen to and sample the mixes the DJ will play
 - to be provided with information that tells me more about the DJ
-- to find community links
+- to find community links.

 ### Design Choices